Pixelations of planar semialgebraic sets and shape recognition: Basic facts

 \item The connected components of $F^{(2)}\setminus F^{(1)}$ are open subsets of $\bR^2$.
 They are called the \emph{faces} of the stratification.

 \item

 \end{itemize}

-If $v$ is a vertex of a good stratification of a compact semialgebraic set we define $C_\infty(v,S)$ to be the set of one dimensional subspaces of $L_\infty\subset \bR^2$ such that there exists an arc $A$ of the stratification with the following properties.
+\begin{definition}Suppose that $v$ is a vertex of a good stratification of a compact semialgebraic set $S\subset \bR^2$.
+The \emph{tangent cone} $C_\infty(v,S)$ to $S$ at $v$ consists of finitely many one-dimensional subspaces of $\bR^2$.
+More precisely, a line $L_\infty\subset \bR^2$ belongs to the tangent cone $C(v,S)$ iff there exists an arc $A$ of the stratification of $S$ with the following properties.

 \begin{itemize}

 \item $v\in \cl(A)$.

 \item There exists a sequence of points $v_n\in A$ such that as $n\ra \infty$ we have $v_n\ra v$ and the tangent spaces $T_{v_n}A$ converge to $L_\infty$.